AgileVentures/av-static-website/source/blog_articles/2017-01-17-server-monitoring.html.markdown

 ![NewRelic data from HarrowCN production](https://www.dropbox.com/s/myb72nmofhmm7lg/Screenshot%202017-01-17%2010.22.04.png?dl=1)

 Ping requests haven't been working for the last 12 days, and aren't working from the command line either, but the site is up and it looks like pages are being served okay.
 I can see a couple of page loads that failed in the last seven days, which is probably acceptable for this low traffic site.
 Even if it wasn't, I'm not sure how to go from that failure to a fix.
-Superficially it would just mean provisioning more dyno or more memory.
+Superficially it would just mean provisioning more dynos or more memory.
 At the moment LocalSupport is on a legacy dyno from Heroku, meaning we aren't getting metrics on memory usage as we are for WebSiteOne.

 While I've been writing this, the NewRelic data on WebSiteOne has started coming in: